 3.1 INTRODUCTION

 In 1988, the U.S. Congress ratified and confirmed the Hoopa Valley Tribe’s 1972 Constitution by Section 8 of Public Law 100-580.
 The Constitution established the Hoopa Valley Tribal Council as the governing body of the Tribe.
 Article IX of this section authorizes the Hoopa Valley Tribal Council to protect Tribal property, wildlife, and natural resources; Section 1 addresses the protocols to safeguard and promote the safety and general welfare of the Tribe and Reservation community.
-Pursuant to this directive, Title 37 (Pollutant Discharge Prohibition Ordinance of the Hoopa Valley Indian Reservation (HVIR) establishes pollution control criteria to apply to all individuals within the HVIR boundaries.
-As part of the Pollution Control Ordinance, the Hoopa Valley Tribal Council establishes the completion of water quality standards covering all surface waters on the Hoopa Indian Reservation.
-These standards shall provide a mechanism for managing and safeguarding the quality and use of all water bodies within the Hoopa Reservation boundaries by establishing water quality criteria, and providing a legal basis for regulatory controls.
+Pursuant to this directive, Title 37 (Pollutant Discharge Prohibition Ordinance of the Hoopa Valley Indian Reservation (“Reservation”) establishes pollution control criteria to apply to all individuals within the Reservation boundaries.
+As part of the Pollution Control Ordinance, the Hoopa Valley Tribal Council establishes the completion of water quality standards covering all surface waters on the Reservation.
+These standards shall provide a mechanism for managing and safeguarding the quality and use of all water bodies within the Reservation boundaries by establishing water quality criteria, and providing a legal basis for regulatory controls.